JasherIO/jasher.io/src/data/blog/2018-12-21-december-renegade-cups-finished.md

 ---

-> Next week features a special, annual, edition of *This Week in Rocket League*.

 Check out the esports subreddit [resource list](https://www.reddit.com/r/RocketLeagueEsports/wiki/links) for information on the competitive *Rocket League* scene.

 Follow [@JasherIO](https://twitter.com/JasherIO) for the latest updates on *This Week in Rocket League*!